Strava Files for IPO: What the Multi-Billion Dollar Listing Means for Your Training Data

 The Bottom Line

-The S-1 filing, when it becomes public (likely 30-60 days before IPO), will provide concrete answers to the financial questions.
-Questions that I and others have asked for years will finally be resolved.
-But the cultural question—whether Strava can grow without selling out—will only be answered in the years ahead.
+The S-1 filing, when public (likely 30-60 days before IPO), will answer the financial questions.
+Whether Strava can grow without selling out will only be answered in the years ahead.

 Don’t they already have sponsored challenges and segments?
 There definitely a bunch of challenges tied to promotions.
 And I recall there were Chipotle segments a couple of years ago where the local legend for the segment would get a year supply of burritos or something.